yaskovdev/blog/_posts/2018-01-22-how-your-employer-makes-you-steal-money.md

 2. Overtime.
 Charge your employer for the additional 4 hours a week.
 In this case, at least, you are not doing the dull stuff for free.
 3. Charge your client for the 36 hours only.
 Charge your employer for the remaining 4 hours.

-Did I miss something else?
+Did I miss anything else?

 ### To Summarize